 ● Ovarian malignancies

-This procedure is also not recommended for patients wishing to have children in the future or patients suffering from morbid obesity.
+This procedure is also not suggested for patients wanting to have children in the future or patients experiencing morbid obesity.

-Patients need to avoid smoking for a month before the hysterectomy surgery.
-The gynaecological surgeon needs to be informed about any medications that the patient may be taking, as well as supplements or herbal teas.
-Hysterectomy surgery cannot be performed before or during menstruation.
+Smoking is needed to be stopped for a month before the hysterectomy operation.
+The gynecological surgeon needs to be aware of any medications that the patient might be taking, just as supplements or herbal teas.
+Hysterectomy operation cannot be carried out before or during menstruation.

 Abdominal hysterectomy surgery